-#5 Nutri Ninja with Auto-iQ – Best Blender for Protein Shakes
+#5 NEW Nutri Ninja with Auto-iQ – Best Blender for Protein Shakes

 The Nutri Ninja Blender is the nemesis of the Nutribullet Pro.
-It has the same wattage rating, but it comes with Auto-IQ technology.
+It has a slightly higher wattage rating and it comes with Auto-IQ technology.
 In simple terms, it has two automatic programs for making smoothies.
 Not to mention that it has a physical pulse button.

-When you purchase this product, you’ll get a pair of Nutri Ninja Cups.
-18 oz (500 ml) and 32 oz (1 L), to be exact.
-That’s big enough for sharing.
+When you purchase this product, you’ll get Nutri Ninja Cups 24 oz (709 ml)—two for sharing.
 Another reason to get this smoothie machine is that all the detachable parts, including the blade assembly, are dishwasher safe.

 #6 Blendtec Total – Best Blender for Frozen Fruits & Crushing Ice